 How Painful is Childbirth?

+How painful is childbirth?
+While this is a common question of expectant mothers, the answer is shocking to most: Only as painful as you make it.
 While this may seem radical, most pain in childbirth is created from external sources and is completely unnecessary and preventable.
-Sadly, though, the majority of pregnant women have no idea that this is true.
+Sadly, the majority of pregnant women have no idea this is true.

 Anxiety